 Explore Kelowna’s Best Beaches from The Shore

 Are you looking for a Kelowna lakefront hotel for your next holiday?
 Try staying or living at The Shore.
 Enjoy the convenience of beach house living without the beach house prices.
-Contact us about our pet-friendly, Okanagan Lakeview suites – just steps away from the water.
+Book now to secure your pet-friendly, Okanagan Lakeview suite – just steps away from the water.